raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 The TVDAC pin can be used to output composite video.
 Please route this signal away from noise sources and use a 75 ohm PCB trace.

-Note that the TV DAC is powered from the VDAC supply which must be a clean supply of 2.5-2.8V.
+Note that the TVDAC is powered from the VDAC supply which must be a clean supply of 2.5-2.8V.
 It is recommended users generate this supply from 3V3 using a low noise LDO.

 If the TVDAC output is not used, VDAC can be connected to 3V3 but it must be powered even if the TV-out functionality is unused.